alexeysp11/knowledge-base/docs/databases/indexes.md

 - Inefficient use of indexes due to improper query optimization.
 - Limits on the number of indexes in the table.
 - Increased query execution time due to a large number of indexes.
+#### Limits on the number of indexes

+In PostgreSQL, you cannot set a limit on the number of indexes per table and database.
+To find out if there is a limit on the number of indexes for a table and database, you need to check the PostgreSQL documentation and configuration files.

+To work around the issue of limiting the number of indexes on a table, you can use combination indexes or functional indexes.
+To get around the problem of limiting the number of indexes for a database, you can use partitioning or horizontal sharding.

+#### Inefficient use of indexes due to improper query optimization

+To prevent the problem of inefficient use of indexes due to poor query optimization, you need to design indexes and optimize queries correctly.

+### When updating or deleting data

+The database may need to delete old data, for example, to free up hard disk space or to comply with data storage requirements.

 When updating or deleting data from a table with an index, the following problems may occur:
 - Slowdown of processes due to the need to update indexes.
 - Violation of data integrity due to deletion of records that are referenced by other records.
 - Inefficient use of indexes due to improper query optimization.

+To free up hard disk space to optimize database performance without compromising data integrity by deleting records that are referenced by other records, you can use cascading deletes or temporary tables.

+### In distributed systems

 The following problems may arise when working with indexes in distributed systems:
 - Synchronization of indexes between distributed system nodes.
 - Slowdown of processes due to a large number of requests to remote nodes.
 - Inefficient use of indexes due to different types of databases on different nodes.

+To ensure synchronization of indexes between nodes in a distributed system, you can use data replication or data synchronization mechanisms.

 ## Monitoring

+### Problems when working with large amounts of data

 When working with large amounts of data in a database, the following problems may arise:
 - Slowdown of processes due to large amounts of data.
 - Inefficient use of indexes due to large amounts of data.
 - Problems with data storage and backup.

+To solve the problem of inefficient use of indexes due to a large amount of data, you can use partial index, sharding, highly selective indexes, indexes on frequently used queries, indexes on frequently updated columns, etc.

+To store and back up data in PostgreSQL, you can use backup mechanisms such as `pg_dump` and `pg_basebackup`, as well as data replication.

+### Methods for monitoring and optimizing indexes

 The following methods can be used to monitor and optimize indexes in a database:
 - Analyze queries and identify ineffective queries.
 - Using database performance monitoring tools such as SQL Server Profiler, Oracle Enterprise Manager, MySQL Workbench, etc.
 - Analyze index statistics and identify unused or duplicate indexes.
 - Using query performance analysis tools such as SQL Query Analyzer, Explain Plan, etc.

+### Tools for analyzing query performance

 You can use the following tools to analyze query performance:
 - SQL Server Management Studio.